biocore/qiime/doc/scripts/filter_samples_from_otu_table.rst

 	`-`-output_mapping_fp
 		Path to write filtered mapping file [default: filtered mapping file is not written] `-`-sample_id_fp
-		Path to file listing sample ids to keep [default: None] -s, `-`-valid_states
+		Path to file listing sample ids to keep.
+Valid formats for the file are: 1) any white space, newline, or tab delimited list of samples, 2) a mapping file with samples in the first column [default: None]
+	-s, `-`-valid_states
 		String describing valid states (e.g. 'Treatment:Fasting') [default: None] -n, `-`-min_count
 		The minimum total observation count in a sample for that sample to be retained [default: 0] -x, `-`-max_count
-		The maximum total observation count in a sample for that sample to be retained [default: infinity]
+		The maximum total observation count in a sample for that sample to be retained [default: infinity] `-`-negate_sample_id_fp
+		Discard samples specified in --sample_id_fp instead of keeping them [default: False]

 **Output:**